C0mposer/Spyro-1-Practice-Rom/wiki/04-save-states.md

 ## Notes

 - On **PS2 30k–70k**, an additional **Respawn on Loadstate** toggle is available in the menu.
-- If you use **Track Consistency**, the Load State button also increments your attempt count — factor this in when choosing your load button.
-- **Rat position** is included in the partial save state for Gnasty's World, even on PS1 builds.
+This will respawn everything in the level, so you can at least practice cycle independent sections easier.